Yuan-Chu Ruby LamProfessor of ChineseB.A., National Taiwan University; M.A., Ph.D., Harvard University

 Flavia LaviosaSenior Lecturer in Italian StudiesB.A., University of Bari (Italy); M.S., University of Edinburgh; M.A., Ph.D., State University of New York (Buffalo)

-In my research I examine representations of violence in world cinema and media.
-I am the Principal Editor of the Journal of Italian Cinema and Media Studies, and I teach Italian culture and world cinema.
+In my research I examine representations of violence against women in world cinema and media.
+I am the Principal Editor of the Journal of Italian Cinema and Media Studies, and I teach Italian culture and European cinema.

 Sun-Hee LeeAssociate Professor of KoreanB.A., M.A., Ph.D., Yonsei University; Ph.D., Ohio State University